Ivory Coast appoints Mars executive to lead cocoa initiative

-ABIDJAN, Jan 20 (Reuters) - Ivory Coast has appointed Alex Assanvo, a corporate director at chocolate maker Mars Wrigley , as the pioneer executive of a West African body aimed at coordinating the actions the world’s two top cocoa producers.
+ABIDJAN (Reuters) - Ivory Coast has appointed Alex Assanvo, a corporate director at chocolate maker Mars Wrigley, as the pioneer executive of a West African body aimed at coordinating the actions the world’s two top cocoa producers.

 Ivory Coast and Ghana, who together account for over 60% of global output of cocoa, the main ingredient in chocolate, created the Ivory Coast and Ghana Cocoa Initiative in August to harmonise their actions as they try to exert more influence in the sector.